InsightSoftwareConsortium/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/README.md

 **Birds-of-a-Feather (BOF) Breakout** sessions enable participants interested in collaborating to work on relevant topics.

+This hackathon will focus on registration of **mouse brain lightsheet volumes** to the [Common Coordinate Framework](https://doi.org/10.1016/j.cell.2020.04.007) version 3.1 (CCFv3.1).

 **Example ways to participate:**

 * [Contribute a registration pipeline resource](https://insightsoftwareconsortium.github.io/GetYourBrainTogether/HCK02_2023_Allen_Institute_Hybrid/#reproducible-resource-challenge) to register the challenge datasets.